 Parabens: Ethyl, Butyl, Methyl, Propyl, and Parahydroxybenzoate

 Parabens are the second most common ingredient in skin care products ... water is first.
-The most widely used preservatives in the United States, they may cause skin rashes and other allergic reactions.
+The most widely used preservatives, they may cause skin rashes and other allergic reactions.

 Studies show they possess mild estrogen-like qualities.
 Preliminary research uncovered parabens in human breast cancer tumors.
 This does not prove a causal relationship, however.
 Parabens are ubiquitous.
 They are an estimated 75-90% of all personal care products.
 Even many so called "natural" and some organic skin care products contain parabens (check labels!).